 Our range of exclusion fences have evolved through experience and understanding of animal behaviour.

-The key to excluding animals using the Westonfence™ system is to ensure they encounter the power within the fence and learn to respect it.
+The key to excluding animals using the Westonfence™ system is ensuring the animals encounter power through touch and learn to respect it.

-More recent Hybrid fences such as the D10 1650mm high have both the height and tighter wire spacings.
+Westonfence™ has also added the Exclusion Post 1650mm high dropper to our range for additional height and tighter wire spacings.
 This fence is a total exclusion solution.

 Leaning offsets are another common form of exclusion fencing.
-Leaning offsets can be retrofitted to existing conventional fences to add to the function of that fence
+Leaning offsets can be retrofitted to existing conventional fences to electrify easily.

 Overall, exclusion fencing can be a useful tool in a variety of settings where it is necessary to keep animals out of a specific area to protect wildlife, crops or other resources.